Ariadne musica: Pieces

-The fugues are all in four voices, the only exception being the A-flat major with a fifth part doubling the octave in the last chord.
+The fugues are all in four voices, the only exception being the A♭ major with a fifth part doubling the octave in the last chord.
 Some are loosely connected thematically to the accompanying preludes.

 The ricercars all feature themes written in whole and half notes, the C major Ricercar pro Festis Natalitys being one notable exception with the theme composed mostly of quarter and eighth notes.
 Three are marked alla breve, Ricercar pro Festis Natalitys is in common time and the F major ricercar is in 3/2.

 Ricercar pro Festis Paschalibus was previously attributed to Johann Sebastian Bach and listed in the BWV catalogue as BWV 746, chorale prelude Christ ist erstanden.

 Connection with Johann Sebastian Bach

 The most obvious connection of Bach's Well-Tempered Clavier with Ariadne Musica is Bach's use of Fischer's subject in one of the fugues: